umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/configuration.md

 ## Available Blocks

 Blocks can be added as elements in the Rich Text Editor.
-Configuration and rendering of Blocks is described in the [Blocks in Rich Text Editor](blocks.md) article.
+Configuration and rendering of Blocks are described in the [Blocks in Rich Text Editor](blocks.md) article.

 ## Image Upload Folder

-Images added through the RTE is by default added to the root of the Media library.
+Images added through the RTE are by default added to the root of the Media library.

 Sometimes you might want to add the images to a specific folder.
 This folder can be configured using the "Image Upload Folder" setting.